-Pursuant to the definition in Section 2000 of Title 1, Division 3, Chapter 1 of the California Code of Regulations, a "major regulation means any proposed rulemaking...subject to review by AOL...that will have an economic impact...exceeding fifty million dollars (\$50,000,000) in any 12-month period" Since the purpose of Section A2 is to identify whether or not the proposed rulemaking is considered a major regulation, the cost estimates specified in this section are estimated on an annual basis.
+Pursuant to the definition in Section 2000 of Title 1, Division 3, Chapter 1 of the California Code of Regulations, a "major regulation means any proposed rulemaking...that will have an economic impact...exceeding fifty million dollars (\$50,000,000) in any 12-month period ...."
+Since the purpose of Section A2 is to identify whether or not the proposed rulemaking is considered a major regulation, the cost estimates specified in this section are estimated on an annual basis.
 Annual costs of the proposed amendments are between \$52 million and \$101 million.
 Based on this annual cost estimate, the category "Over \$50 million" was selected for the estimated economic impact.
-It is important to note that building standard regulations are not subject to OAL review, are not considered major regulations, and a Standardized Regulatory Impact Assessment is not required.